oddbit-project/rick/docs/requests.md

 All the field-related options are available, including validators and filters.
 On success, field values can be accessed directly via the attributes, e.g. object.field.value.

+Please note: field names must **not** start with an underscore('_'); underscore attributes are considered private and internal to the class implementation.

 RequestRecord example:

 ```python